Mallik369/Java-Objects-Hangman-Game-/README.md

 ## Hangman Game

 Hangman Game is Console based Application developed to play a Hangman Game between User and Computer.
 This Project is done as a process to develop Java Console Based Application and Learn, Apply and Acquire Java Object Skill Sets.

+To Run the Hangman Application

+Command Line

+                      javac Hangman.java

+                      java Hangman amazing

+   amazing is the word to be guessed by user , it is passed as the argument to Application.

+IDE

+         The Argument Passed to Application can be set in "Edit Configuration" Panel

 Hangman Computer Application is Developed based on Idea of Traditional [Hangman Game ](https://en.wikipedia.org/wiki/Hangman_(game))